Azure/azure-sdk-for-media-services/README.md

 This set of test allows you to verify Windows Azure Media Services .Net SDK functionality using your existing Windows Azure Media Services account.
 Please check out [Test instruction](https://github.com/WindowsAzure/azure-sdk-for-media-services/tree/master/test) on how to use it.

+## Windows Azure Media Services .NET SDK Extension

+If you want to simply your use of existing .NET SDK, here is the good news: please check out our [.NET SDK extension](https://github.com/WindowsAzure/azure-sdk-for-media-services-extensions/tree/master).
+This extension contains a set of extension methods and helpers for the Windows Azure Media Services SDK for .NET.
+It is a great contribution from our community.

 ## Need Help?